Please see also the Knowledge Base which is included in Jutoh for searching via Jutoh's toolbar.

 Upgrades and bug fixes for each major version of Jutoh will be free.
 You can download new versions of Jutoh as many times as you like.
 We will sometimes make a small upgrade charge for major new versions, usually denoted by a change to the first version number.
 The upgrade from version 1 to version 2 is free, but there is a small charge to upgrade to version 3, which adds creativity tools including the storyboard document type, writing tips, quotations and exercises, and the ebook Fiction: The Facts by Harriet Smart.

 Jutoh 2 Plus users will be upgraded to Jutoh 3 Plus automatically.
+You can upgrade from Jutoh 2 ('Classic') to Jutoh 3 Plus to get the full feature set.

 If you do not wish to upgrade, you can continue to download Jutoh updates for bug fixes and additional minor features, and everything will work as before.
 The version will appear as Jutoh Classic in the About box, and the Jutoh 3 features will be unavailable until you buy a new upgrade licence.
 The same Jutoh download will work for all licences - there are no separate Jutoh 2 and Jutoh 3 downloads.